-right person
+right\person

-• Default Value: ""
+- Default Value: ""

-• Valid Value(s): Any value that can be stored in the field for which this option is configured
+- Valid Value(s): Any value that can be stored in the field for which this option is configured

+- Configuration Level: Field

-· Logical Group: Historical Reporting
+- Logical Group: Historical Reporting

-Marks the field that indicates that the answered call was with the proper contact.
+- Marks the field that indicates that the answered call was with the proper contact.
 If it is updated with a value equal to what is configured in this option's value, it will be recognized by GIM as a right person contact indicator.

-Noto This option should be specified for only one field Note: within a calling list.
+Note: This option should be specified for only one field within a calling list. within a canny list.

-send attribute
+send\attribute

-• Default Value: ""
+- Default Value: ""

-Valid Value(s): Any name that Outbound Contact Server can use as a key in a key-value pair in UserData.
+- Valid Value(s): Any name that Outbound Contact Server can use as a key in a key-value pair in UserData.

+- Configuration Level: Field

-Logical Group: Record Processing
+- Logical Group: Record Processing